 Your pooch doesn’t put anything past that arrogant cat, knowing he will try to make a move on your territory.
 And your pooch will be ready when he does.
 Just strolling down your street puts that cat on notice.

 It is a slice of heaven, this daily exploration.
-It does not matter if the view is the same, the path well trodden, and the trip seem uneventful…to you.
-To him it is a treasure trove full of information and sensations and scents.
+It does not matter if the view is the same, the path well-trodden, and the trip seems uneventful…to you.
+To him, it is a treasure trove full of information and sensations and scents.